foaadfarooghian/signalforgeai/README.md

 If an agent can’t be logged, validated, and compared over time, it’s not production-ready.

+### Cost-aware agent routing

+TensorFoundry supports **economics-aware model routing**:

+- token usage, latency, and USD cost captured per model call
+- reward artifacts enriched with economic signals
+- online learning (Thompson Sampling) routes models per suite
+- configurable cost and latency penalties

+This allows agents to choose *when* expensive intelligence is worth it — and when cheaper models are “good enough”.

 ---

 ## What TensorFoundry is not